Azure/simdem/demo_scripts/simdem/script.md

 happening as the application "types" the command for you.
 To run in demo mode use the `--style simulate` command line switch.

+Test mode runs the commands and then verifies that the output is sufficiently similar to the expected results (recorded in the markdown file) to be considered correct.
+To run in test mode use the `--test yes` switch.

-Both the tutorial and demo modes can be run in auto mode too.
+Each of these modes can be run in auto mode too.
 This means that the program does not wait for a keypress before proceeding.
 This can be useful if you want to runthe complete script unattended.
 To run in automated or unnattended mode use the `--auto true` command line switch.

 Manual mode is ideal if you would like to manually type the commands, many people find this helps them remember.
 It can be useful in the